Aalto’s Paimio Sanatorium and the birth of the modern hospital

 Such use of colors, largely unprecedented in the 1930s, is widely accepted, even mandatory, in the design of today’s hospitals and healthcare facilities.

 The yellow-painted staircase in the main building.
-Photo Leon Liao.
+Photo Leon / Flickr

 Other objects specially designed for the facility include dining chairs, tables, stools, beds, and a number of light fixtures – ceiling lamps, wall lamps, table lamps, and outdoor lamp posts.

-Some of the pieces of furniture designed by Alvar and Aino Aalto for the Paimio Sanatorium, including the Paimio Chair (model 41), the “small Paimio” armchair (model 42), a cantilever chair (model 26), and two stools.
-Photo Jonas Forth.
+Some of the pieces of furniture designed by Alvar and Aino Aalto for the Paimio Sanatorium: the Paimio Chair (model 41), the “small Paimio” armchair (model 42), a cantilever chair (model 26), and two stools.
+Photo Jonas Forth / Flickr

-Two light fixtures and a spittoon designed by the Aaltos for the sanatorium; photos Jonas Forth.
+A spittoon designed by the Aaltos for the sanatorium; photo Jonas Forth / Flickr.

 * Ida Blom, Contagion and Cultural Perceptions of Accepted Behaviour Tuberculosis and Venereal Diseases in Scandinavia c.1900–c.1950, 2007, Hygiea, p.126